Sardijas/Photo-Puzzler/README.md

 This was my 15-112 term project for the Fall Semester 2021.
 It uses OpenCV and Numpy to convert photo images to playable nonogram games.

-It has four modes: easy, medium, and hard, as well as a 'painting' mode that uses paintings from the SMK museum's API.
+It has four modes: easy, medium, and hard, as well as an 'Artist' mode that uses paintings from the SMK museum's API.

 Code in main.py and menu.py was written by me unless noted otherwise in comments.